How Long Does Tramadol Stay In Your System?

 Expand list

-The following factors will determine how long tramadol lasts in the system:
+The following factors will also play a role in how long tramadol lasts in the system:

 • Age